 2.3.2.2 Voltage Distortion on the Distribution System

-Customers having non-linear load shall not be connected to NOTL Hydro’s Distribution System unless power quality is maintained by implementing proper corrective measures such as installing proper filters, and/or grounding.
-Further, to ensure the Distribution System is not adversely affected, power electronics equipment installed must comply with IEEE Standard 519-1992 – Recommended Practices & Requirements for Harmonic Control in Electrical Power Systems.
+Customers having non-linear load shall not be connected to NOTL Hydro’s Distribution System unless power quality is maintained by implementing proper corrective measures such as installing electronic filters, and/or grounding.
+Further, to ensure the Distribution System is not adversely affected, power electronics equipment installed must comply with the current version of IEEE Standard 519-(2014 at time of writing) – Recommended Practices & Requirements for Harmonic Control in Electrical Power Systems.
 The limit on individual harmonic distortion is 3%, while the limit on total harmonic distortion is 5%.
 It is the Customer’s responsibility to ensure that the unbalanced load due to single phase loads shall not exceed 15% on each phase.
 Any costs associated with correcting the disturbance problem will be the Customer’s responsibility.

 2.3.2.3 Obligation to Help in the Investigation